ecmwf/ecflow/Doc/online/change_history/change_history.rst

    - ecflowview    : Limited support to allow new clients to interact with old servers
    - ecflowview    : ECFLOW-71 error in ecflow on delete using GUID
    - ecflow_server : Pre-processor: %%%% should be replaced with %%, and not %
-   - ecflow_server : Fixed cron(with time series) on a cron, once free should stay free, until re-queued
+   - ecflow_server : Fixed cron(with time series) on a family, once free should stay free, until re-queued
    - ecflow_client : Updated suite definition parser, to allow suites to have labels
    - ecflow_client : Fix bug in the display of zombies.
 Action shown in log file did not match, command line display, when zombie attributes used.
    - ecflow_client : Updated zombie display, to prepend manual or automatic in front of action, i.e manual-fob.